nhsd-a2si/docs-dos-api/_pages/soap_api/soap_v1.5_overview.md

 | [ServiceDetailsById](/soap_api_sdbid.html)   | Retrieve technical endpoint details for a specific Service ID or ODS code               |
 | GetHospitalScores  | Retrieve capacity data for a specific set of hospitals |

-The path to the SOAP API is: **https://???.webservices.directoryofservices.nhs.uk/app/api/webservices** where **???** is replaced with the subdomain relating to the [environment](https://developer.nhs.uk/apis/dos-api/environments_overview.html) you are targeting.
+The path to the SOAP API is: **https://webservice.directoryofservices.nhs.uk/app/api/webservices** where **webservice** is replaced with a subdomain specific to the [environment](https://developer.nhs.uk/apis/dos-api/environments_overview.html) you are targeting.

 ### [CheckCapacitySummary](/soap_api_ccs.html)